Ann David-Antoine

 Ann David-Antoine (born July 6, 1949) is a Grenadian politician, nurse, and midwife.

+Professional career

 She has served as the island's Minister of Health, Social Security, the Environment and Ecclesiastic Relations, and is a Justice of the Peace.
 David-Antoine is a member of the New National Party, and serves as well as a justice of the peace.
 She has lectured in health studies at Uxbridge College.